 Other sides of the business also plugged movies into the Studios, while the Studios allowed the publications of books and comic books and allowed the publications of the Walt Disney Magazine.

-At the same time Disneyland could provide ideas to the Music side of the business for new albums, source of articles for the magazine and have a tight interaction with the Merchandise Licensing business.
+At the same time, Disneyland could provide ideas to the Music side of the business for new albums, source articles for the magazine, and have a tight interaction with the Merchandise Licensing business.

 This holistic approach is at the core of business modeling.
 I believe that each business person trying to build a great business should have in mind a clear design and vision, of how the flywheel framework makes the business sustainable in the long run.

 It doesn’t matter what methodology – if any – you’re using.
 What is your vision for your business?
 Do you have one?
 If not what is missing?
-How is each part fitting into each other?
-How they help each other grow?
+How is each part fitting into each others?
+How do they help each other grow?
 Is the process scalable?